segmentio/segment-docs/src/connections/destinations/catalog/actions-friendbuy-web/index.md

 3. Filter the destinations on Friendbuy in the Catalog and select **Friendbuy Web Device Mode (Actions)**.
 Click **Configure Friendbuy Web Device Mode (Actions)** to configure the Friendbuy destination, and choose which of your sources to connect the destination to.
 4. Give the destination a name, and fill in the settings manually.
 5. On the **Basic Settings** page enter your Merchant ID value from step one, and click **Save Changes**.
 6. Select the **Mappings** tab.
-You'll find that a number of pre-built mappings have been automatically configured for you that map standard events defined in the [Segment Spec](https://segment.com/docs/connections/spec/) to their equivalent Friendbuy events.
-(See below.)
-You can disable events that you don't use or edit the field mappings of the pre-built mappings.
+A number of pre-built mappings are configured for you that map standard events defined in the [Segment Spec](https://segment.com/docs/connections/spec/) to their equivalent Friendbuy events, as displayed below.
+You can disable events that you don't use or edit the pre-built field mappings.
 7. After you configure the destination, enable it from the **Settings** tab.

 ## Pre-built mappings